Account Analyst Salary

 - Monitor customer payments received and current account status.

 Account Analyst Job Listings

 Popular Skills for Account Analyst

-Account Analysts only report a few specific skills.
+Account Analysts report a focused set of job skills.
 Most notably, skills in Data Analysis, Customer Service, Billing, and Microsoft Excel are correlated to pay that is above average.
+Those listing Microsoft Office as a skill should be prepared for drastically lower pay.
+Microsoft Excel and Billing also typically command lower compensation.
 It is often found that people who know Data Analysis are also skilled in Customer Service.

 Pay by Experience Level for Account Analyst